codeWithNithin/master-react/module-1/intro-to-react/theory/intro-to-react.md

 - No Full page reload on navigation.
 - React Router is used to handle routing.
 - Results in Faster and smoother user experience.

+# Summary of intro to react

+- React is a library for building modern UIs.
+- Its component based and follows declarative UI approach.
+- Its a single page application.